Indoor Farming Market Size and Share

 Recent Industry Developments

-• December 2024: BrightFarms opened a 1.5 million ft² greenhouse in Texas equipped with advanced cooling systems.
+• December 2024: BrightFarms opened a 1.5 million ft² greenhouse in Texas equipped with advanced cooling systems, enabling year-round production of fresh produce and meeting growing consumer demand for locally sourced vegetables.

-• February 2024: Emirates Flight Catering completed the acquisition of Bustanica, gaining full control of the world’s largest indoor vertical farm.
+• February 2024: Emirates Flight Catering has completed the acquisition of Bustanica, securing full ownership of the world’s largest indoor vertical farm.
+This acquisition aligns with the company’s strategy to enhance its sustainable food production capabilities and reduce its environmental footprint.

 Table of Contents for Indoor Farming Industry Report